blopker/alic/README.md

 [![Product Name Screen Shot][product-screenshot]](alic-sc.min.png)

 Alic is a simple image compressor for MacOS.
-It's a GUI for the `libcaesium` Rust library, with a UI written in Flutter.
 It has simple drag and drop interface that allows you to lossy compress images.
 It's a great tool for quickly compressing images for the web.

+Why compress images?

+- Faster load times
+- Less bandwidth usage
+- Better SEO
+- Better user experience

+Alic also removes metadata from images, which is a privacy concern.
+Many cameras and phones embed metadata in images, which can include location, camera model, and other sensitive information.

 Supported image formats: